Blood Donation Requirements & FAQs

 By addressing these common questions, we hope to provide clarity and encourage more individuals to consider donating blood to save lives.
 If you have further questions or concerns about blood donation or your eligibility, please reach out to LifeShare for assistance.
 Your generosity can make a significant difference in the lives of those in need!

 On the day of your donation, visit our DonorPass page to view and answer all of the screening questions.
-This streamlines the process when you arrive while also allowing you the privacy of answering them in the comfort of your own home.
+This fast tracks the screening process when you arrive, while also allowing you the privacy of answering them in the comfort of your own home.
 Filling out the questions doesn’t mean you have to donate, but should you decide to come in on a different day, you will need to fill out the questionnaire again on the same day as your visit.

 Should I do anything to prepare for donating blood?